 Since 2007, monies earned from Recycling Fundraiser have helped to support the Foundation in its ongoing mission of funding special events and other services at the Library.

 Want to make a difference in your community?
 Consider volunteering for the Mount Prospect Public Library Foundation.
 Your support for MPPLF allows the Library to continue to provide exciting programs and services not possible through public funding.
-For more information about MPPLF, please contact the Library at 847/253-5675 or email us at firstname.lastname@example.org.
+For more information about MPPLF or to request an application, please call the Library at 847/253-5675 or click here to contact us.